 How long should your check-in meeting last?

-Generally speaking, one-on-one meetings normally last anywhere from 1 to 1.5hrs and should not be shorter than 45 minutes.
-Conducting a one-on-one in less than that time frame might not allow team members to discuss important issues in-depth and not fulfill the purpose of having the meeting in the first place.
+Generally speaking, one-on-one meetings normally last anywhere from 1 to 1.5 hours and should not be shorter than 45 minutes.
+Conducting a one-on-one in less than that time frame might not allow team members to discuss important issues in-depth and may not fulfil the purpose of having the meeting in the first place.

 Where should a one-on-one meeting take place?